-The La Trobe University Melbourne campus is home to the La Trobe Wildlife Sanctuary, established for education and research of restored indigenous flora and fauna.
+The La Trobe University Melbourne campus is home to the Nangak Tamboree Wildlife Sanctuary, established for education and research of restored indigenous flora and fauna.
 More than 250 species of indigenous plants are grown on-site and planted within the Sanctuary and surrounding University grounds.

-The purpose of the 'Eco-Corridor' is to enhance the ecology and biodiversity of the campus through the creation of a habitat link between the La Trobe Wildlife Sanctuary, other nature reserves and water ways to the north and east of the campus.
+The purpose of the 'Eco-Corridor' is to enhance the ecology and biodiversity of the campus through the creation of a habitat link between the Sanctuary and other nature reserves and water ways to the north and east of the campus.